Legal

 sent from another network ("spamvertising")

-- Any other unsolicited bulk messages, postings, or transmissions
+- Any other unsolicited bulk messages, postings, or

-guestbook entries, HTTP referrer log entries, usenet posts,
+room messages, guestbook entries, HTTP referrer log

-pop-up messages, instant messages, or SMS messages.
+or SMS messages.

-Block Removal – If, as a result of
+Block Removal – If, as a result of a

-for any necessary remedial actions.
+necessary remedial actions.

 IP Allocation

-A Customer shall not use IP addresses that
+A Customer shall not use IP addresses

-of the assigned range.
+outside of the assigned range.

 IRC Policy

-Unless on their own Dedicated Server customers
+Unless on their own Dedicated Server

-under the AUP, including (i) disruption or denial of service
+expressly prohibited under the AUP, including (i) disruption

-or (ii) the use or joining of "botnets" or the
+or denial of service or (ii) the use or joining of "botnets"

-or terminate that Customer's service.
+null-route, filter, suspend, or terminate that Customer's

 Usenet Policy